studio24/mac-setup/apple-id.md

 * Enter your password, then select Next
 * Enter the verification code
 * Enter your Mac login password
-* Select the following apps for iCloud to sync Notes
+* Select any required apps for iCloud to sync